aranega/iguala/README.md

     * creating a named rec. path is done by using the `*` or `+` operator after a name, e.g: `foo*` expresses that `foo` needs to be followed 0 or many times and `foo+` expresses that `foo` needs to be followed 1 or many times.
 * **children recursive paths**: they express the recursive navigation of all "instance variable" of an object.
     * creating a children rec. path is done by using `*` alone, e.g: `*` means all the "children" (the instance variable of the object/keys of the dict) and their children.
+* **wildcard direct paths**: they express a direct connection between objects without naming explicitally the relationship (e.g: "any of the direct connection from this object to another")
+* **excluding paths**: they express a path towards any direct relationship excluding a specific relation from them (e.g: "any of the direct connection from this object to another excluding this connection").
+  * creatin an excluding path is done by using `!` in front of the relationship to exclude, e.g: `!parent` means "all the direct paths excluding `parent`.

 Those operators can be composed with `>`.
 For examples: